Kashmir: Economy

 Kashmir's economy is centred around agriculture.
 Traditionally the staple crop of the valley was rice, which formed the chief food of the people.
 In addition, Indian corn, wheat, barley and oats were also grown.
 Given its temperate climate, it is suited for crops like asparagus, artichoke, seakale, broad beans, scarletrunners, beetroot, cauliflower and cabbage.
 Fruit trees are common in the valley, and the cultivated orchards yield pears, apples, peaches, and cherries.
 The chief trees are deodar, firs and pines, chinar or plane, maple, birch and walnut, apple, cherry.

 Historically, Kashmir became known worldwide when Cashmere wool was exported to other regions and nations (exports have ceased due to decreased abundance of the cashmere goat and increased competition from China).
 Kashmiris are well adept at knitting and making Pashmina shawls, silk carpets, rugs, kurtas, and pottery.
 Saffron, too, is grown in Kashmir.
 Srinagar is known for its silver-work, papier-mâché, wood-carving, and the weaving of silk.
 The economy was badly damaged by the 2005 Kashmir earthquake which, as of 8 October 2005, resulted in over 70,000 deaths in the Pakistan-administered territory of Azad Kashmir and around 1,500 deaths in the India-administered territory of Jammu and Kashmir.

 Transport

 Transport is predominantly by air or road vehicles in the region.
-Kashmir has a 135 km long modern railway line that started in October 2009, and was last extended in 2013 and connects Baramulla, in the western part of Kashmir, to Srinagar and Banihal.
-It is expected to link Kashmir to the rest of India after the construction of the railway line from Katra to Banihal is completed.
+The Jammu–Baramulla line is a 324 km long modern railway line in the region that connects Baramulla, in the northwestern part of the Kashmir Valley, through Srinagar, Banihal and Katra, to Jammu in the southwestern part of the Jammu region, and thence to the larger rail network in India.
+It became operational in June 2025.

 In culture

-Large Kashmir Durbar Carpet (detail), 2021 photo.
-"Durbar", in this context, means Royal or Chiefly.

 Irish poet Thomas Moore's 1817 romantic poem Lalla Rookh is credited with having made Kashmir (spelt Cashmere in the poem) "a household term in Anglophone societies", conveying the idea that it was a kind of paradise.